-The island was previously run by the military, and still has strict visitor regulations.
+The island was previously run by the military and still has strict visitor regulations.
 In fact, foreigners are currently forbidden from the island.
 You’ll need to check with the local authorities about when foreigners can visit this dazzling destination.
-Otherwise this island is only open for local Vietnamese.
+Otherwise, this island is only open to local Vietnamese.

-A slightly lesser visited island, Bihn Ba is known as the Lobster Island due to its incredible richness.
-It’s a relatively small island, with an area just over 3 square kilometers.
+A slightly lesser-visited island, Bihn Ba is known as the Lobster Island due to its incredible richness.
+It’s a relatively small island, with an area of just over 3 square kilometers.
 It’s located 600km from Nha Tang.
 The island itself is an astonishing representation of Vietnamese nature, with stunning rocks covered in a variety of endemic tree species rising from the twinkling waters.
-The islands coasts are surrounded by serene beaches, and the coral reef systems beneath the waves are thriving.
+The island’s coasts are surrounded by serene beaches, and the coral reef systems beneath the waves are thriving.

 Swimming, sunbathing, and nature viewing are the most popular past times on this secluded island.
 The many beaches also provide the perfect backdrop to enjoy the stunning sunrise, which casts magnificent colors over the clean water and silhouetted hills.